 Visit one of the nation's best-preserved one-room African American schoolhouses on select days each month the Drayden African American Schoolhouse .
 Check out the renovated schoolhouse and learn about its rich history and importance in St. Mary's County.
 Staff will be available at the school during this time to answer any questions and provide information.
 The schoolhouse has been closed for several years, but with the completion of the renovations of the building in the spring of 2018, the public is now able to access this significant historic site on the 1st Saturday of each month and during periodic special event weekends.
-The Museum Division also offers special programs for school, bus and other tour groups who would like to visit the site.
+The St. Mary's County Museum Division also offers special programs for school, bus and other tour groups who would like to visit the site.
 Visitors who would like to see the schoolhouse times outside open house hours can contact Piney Point Lighthouse Museum and Historic Park to arrange a visit.
 All guests must always wear masks while in the building, and social distancing guidelines are encouraged outside family units.
 Staff and volunteers will be wearing masks, and frequently cleaning all public contact areas.
 Co-hosted by UCAC - Unified Committee for Afro-American Contributions and the St. Mary's County Museum Division https://www.facebook.com/events/454152325288931

 NAMI, the National Alliance on Mental Illness, is the Nation's largest grassroots mental health organization dedicated t building better lives for the millions of Americans affected by mental Illness.
 NAMI SoMd provides free education and support groups for those suffering with a mental illness as well as their family members.
 Family support groups meet the 3rd Tuesday in Charles County at Body of Christ Church, Waldorf; 3rd Thursday in St. Mary's at the Wildewood Community Center, and the 4th Thursday in Calvert at St. John Vianney Church.
 Please contact 301.399.4148 for more information.

 The Charles County (Maryland) Sheriff’s Office and Charles County Crime Solvers work together to solve crimes and hold criminals accountable for their offenses.
 Crime Solvers offers rewards of up to $1,000 for information that leads to the arrest or indictment of a person involved in criminal activity.
 For more information about Crime Solvers, contact Detective Sergeant Tim Miner, Crime Solvers Coordinator for the Sheriff’s Office, at 240-216-2173.
 PHONE**Call 1-866-411-TIPS to report a tip** * An operator takes information about your tip. * You will receive an identification number. * Your tip is provided to the investigating officer. * You must call back later to check the status of your information, using your identification number.
-Or call http://www.charlescountycrimesolvers.com/
+Or call https://www.charlescountycrimesolvers.com/